Homemade Yogurt Recipe

 - Remove the pot from the heat and let the milk cool to 110°.

 - Measure the yogurt starter into a bowl or measuring cup.
 Add 1 cup of the warm milk and whisk until smooth.
 Add the mixture back to the pot of warm milk and whisk until frothy.

 - If using a yogurt maker, pour the milk into the individual cups of the yogurt maker and proceed according to the yogurt maker’s instructions.

 - If using jars & a cooler, fill 1 quart and 1 pint jar with the warm milk mixture and screw on the lids.
 Wrap the jars in kitchen towels and place them in a small insulated cooler.
 Fill 1 quart jar with warm water, screw on the lid, wrap it in a towel, and place it in the cooler next to the other 2 jars.

 - Check the yogurt in 5-6 hours.
-It should be pretty firm, slightly jiggly is ok.
+It should be pretty firm, slightly jiggly is okay.
 Feel free to let it culture longer.
-Once ready, remove the jars from teh cooler and place in the refrigerator to chill for 2 hours before serving.
+Once ready, remove the jars from the cooler and place in the refrigerator to chill for 2 hours before serving.

 - Eat the yogurt from the quart jar and set aside the pint jar to use as starter for your next batch.

-I love this Polder Stainless Steel Candy Thermometer (Amazon).
+I love this Winco Candy Thermometer with Hanging Ring (Amazon).
 It’s almost identical to the one my parents owned when I was a kid.
 I would use it to help my dad make peanut brittle.
 The design is much sturdier than the fragile glass one I currently own.
 When it inevitably breaks, this is what I will use to replace it.
 Great reviews and less than $10!